atsid/permissive/documents/ServiceMapping.md

 ### Add Membership to Team

+This method will add a new member to the team.
+If the user is already a part of the team’s organization (meaning they’re on at least one other team in the organization), this endpoint will add the user to the team.

+If the user is completely unaffiliated with the team’s organization (meaning they’re on none of the organization’s teams), this endpoint will send an invitation to the user via email.
+This newly-created membership will be in the “pending” state until the user accepts the invitation, at which point the membership will transition to the “active” state and the user will be added as a member of the team.

 * Github API - https://developer.github.com/v3/orgs/teams/#add-team-membership
 * Github URL - PUT /teams/:id/memberships/:username
 * node-github - https://github.com/mikedeboer/node-github/issues/221

 ### Remove Member from Team **(deprecated)**

+This method will remove a member from the team.
+The authenticated user must have admin permissions for the team.
+This method is deprecated, and will not be in the next major release of the Github API.

 * Github API - https://developer.github.com/v3/orgs/teams/#remove-team-member
 * Github URL - DELETE /teams/:id/members/:username
 * node-github API - http://mikedeboer.github.io/node-github/#orgs.prototype.deleteTeamMember